jelyoussefi/oneDNN_backup/doc/primitives/binary.md

    same number of dimensions.

  * The binary primitive supports implicit broadcast semantics for source 0 and source 1.
-It means that if some dimension has value of one, this value will be used to compute an operation with each point of source 0 / source 1 for this dimension.
+This means that if a dimension size is one, that single value will be broadcast (used to compute an operation with each point of the other source) for that dimension.
 It is recommended to use broadcast for source 1 to get better performance.
 Generally it should match the syntax below:
    `{N,1}x{C,1}x{D,1}x{H,1}x{W,1}:{N,1}x{C,1}x{D,1}x{H,1}x{W,1} -> NxCxDxHxW`.
    It is consistent with [PyTorch broadcast semantic] (https://pytorch.org/docs/stable/notes/broadcasting.html).

+ * The dimensions of both sources must match unless either is equal to one.

  * The \dst memory format can be either specified explicitly or by
    #dnnl::memory::format_tag::any (recommended), in which case the primitive